BOBdotEXE/RetroPie-Simple-Backup-Script/README.md

 and  save the file!

-this will make it run every time you start up!
+This will make it run every time you start up!

-(but for some reason, it will not make an md5)
+**Please note, if you're using wifi,then this script will likley run BEFORE wifi can be connected.**
+This is no a big deal, you're backup *still* happens, it just means it's not synced untill the next manal backup, or the next timed (nightly) backup.

 **If you also want to make nightly backups, you can do that too!**